 The management team and operating personnel who will execute the Company’s Viola Prospect are highly qualified and experienced in the development and implementation of projects of this scale.
 The Company’s Kansas and Oklahoma based field management team has more than 35 years of industry experience.

 The 'Viola Prospect' Area is located in the central portion of the Cherokee Basin structural province of southeastern Kansas.
 This maturely explored basin is best known for its oil and gas production from shallow Pennsylvanian Sandstone reservoirs.
 In the immediate prospect area, oil and gas production occurs from numerous pay zones ranging from Pennsylvanian to Ordovician in age at depths of 1,000 to 2,600 feet.
 Both stratigraphic traps in sandstones and structural traps in carbonate rocks are common producers in the area.

 Our team's geological research and oil production economic models for the targeted oil reservoirs of the Viola Prospect indicate that there is excellent potential for commercial production of oil.
 We believe that the information reviewed provides ample justification to implement the Company’s proposed development program.
 Also, there exists considerable upside potential for future development of multiple oil and/or gas projects on the Prospect’s approximate 480-acre oil and gas lease block.

 As exploration and development of coal and shale formation gas continue to expand throughout the Cherokee Basin, there exists a considerable amount of upside potential for natural gas production on the lease.
 The main upside potential is derived from the coal and shale formations that are shown to exist on the lease which may prove to be commercially produced in the near future if the price for natural gas continues to rise.

-For further information regarding our services please contact us and we shall be happy to oblige in assisting you further.
+For further information regarding our services as an oil and gas venture capital firm, please contact us and we shall be happy to oblige in assisting you further.